dtressel/Babbling_Bubbles/README.md

 A word game like Boggle except letters are used up and replaced with new letters like Scrabble.

+## Outside Data:

+The only 3rd party used for this game is the dictionary data to check words against.
+I will be using the list of words provided by this npm package: https://www.npmjs.com/package/an-array-of-english-words

 ## Overview of gameplay:

 - Single-player game (for now).